ivuorinen/starred/README.md

 - [JuliusBrussee/caveman](https://github.com/JuliusBrussee/caveman) - 🪨 why use many token when few token do trick — Claude Code skill that cuts 65% of tokens by talking like caveman
 - [Kozea/Radicale](https://github.com/Kozea/Radicale) - A simple CalDAV (calendar) and CardDAV (contact) server.
 - [Mailu/Mailu](https://github.com/Mailu/Mailu) - Insular email distribution - mail server as Docker images
+- [MarioPadilla/claude-vault](https://github.com/MarioPadilla/claude-vault) - Claude Vault is a command-line tool that syncs your Claude AI conversations & Claude Code into beautifully formatted Markdown files that integrate seamlessly with Obsidian and other note-taking tools.
 - [MervinPraison/PraisonAI](https://github.com/MervinPraison/PraisonAI) - PraisonAI 🦞 — Hire a 24/7 AI Workforce.
 Stop writing boilerplate and start shipping autonomous agents that research, plan, code, and execute tasks.
 Deployed in 5 lines of code with built-in memory, RAG, and support for 100+ LLMs.
 - [Nokse22/high-tide](https://github.com/Nokse22/high-tide) - Libadwaita TIDAL client for Linux
 - [OWASP/CheatSheetSeries](https://github.com/OWASP/CheatSheetSeries) - The OWASP Cheat Sheet Series was created to provide a concise collection of high value information on specific application security topics.